By Lacie Nairn

 Local Journalism Initiative Reporter

-Lacie Nairn is a Local Journalism Initiative reporter who works out of THE DRUMHELLER MAIL.
-The Local Journalism Initiative is funded by the Government of Canada.
-Turtle Island News does not receive LJI government funding.
+Lacie Nairn is a Local Journalism Initiative Reporter who works for THE DRUMHELLER MAIL.
+The LJI program is federally funded.
+Turtle Island News does not receive LJI funding.